quentinll/quentinll.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student under the supervision of [Justin Carpentier](https://jcarpent.github.io/), [Ivan Laptev](https://www.di.ens.fr/~laptev/) and [Cordelia Schmid](https://www.di.ens.fr/willow/people_webpages/cordelia/).
-I work in the [WILLOW](https://www.di.ens.fr/willow) team in Paris, which is a joint team between INRIA Paris, ENS Paris and CNRS.
+I am a Ph.D. student under the supervision of [Justin Carpentier](https://jcarpent.github.io/), [Ivan Laptev](https://www.di.ens.fr/~laptev/), and [Cordelia Schmid](https://www.di.ens.fr/willow/people_webpages/cordelia/).

-Prior to that, I received an engineering degree from Ecole Polytechnique and a MSc degree in Mathematics, Computer Vision and Machine Learning from Ecole Normale Supérieure Paris-Saclay.
+My research interests are in Machine Learning, Optimization, and Computer Vision, particularly as applied to Robotics.
+I also work on the open-source [Pinocchio](https://github.com/stack-of-tasks/pinocchio) and [Simple](https://github.com/Simple-Robotics/Simple) libraries,  making fundamental differentiable physics tools accessible for the robotics community.

-My research interests lie in Machine Learning, Optimization, Computer Vision and their applications to Robotics.
+Prior to my Ph.D., I received an engineering degree from École Polytechnique and an MSc in Mathematics, Computer Vision, and Machine Learning from École Normale Supérieure Paris-Saclay.